gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 cast send --rpc-url https://sepolia.infura.io/v3/<Your Infura API Key> 0x71B0e5C3C157BAe1A9080704358FBDD98194bc5A "transfer(address, uint256)" "0x0000000000000000000000000000000000000001" "50" --private-key <key you funded with Sepolia ETH>
 ```

-Save the transaction hash of your token burn transaction for later use:
+Save the transaction hash of your token burn transaction for later use

 EX:
 transactionHash         0xbc1aefc42f7bc5897e7693e815831729dc401877df182b137ab3bf06edeaf0e1

+## 4. Fund a CCNext Testnet Address from Faucet
+TODO: Add faucet step here once faucet exists.
+Then replace any mention of testing key 0x8075991ce870b93a8870eca0c0f91913d12f47948ca0fd25b49c6fa7cdbeee8b

-## 4. Submit Bridging Query to CCNext Prover
+## 5. Submit Bridging Query to CCNext Prover
 Now that we've burnt funds on Sepolia, we need to make proof of that token burn available on the CCNext Testnet.
 We do so by creating a "bridging query".

 ```sh